The impact 1% of your income can have on the world

 As part of CBM Australia’s MumsMatter program, $120 can help to train one healthcare worker in the prevention of fistula, giving women in developing countries better access to the healthcare they and their babies deserve.

-1% of the average salary in Australia can help train 7 healthcare workers.
+One per cent of the average salary in Australia can help train seven healthcare workers.
 Donate to the MumsMatter program here.

 Under CBM Australia’s small business loan program, an $850 donation can give a family in a developing country the funding they need to start their own business.
 When the loan is repaid from profits the business has made, the funds are then loaned to another family.
 It’s a donation that keeps on giving, and helps to build a sustainable, independent future for families experiencing poverty.

-1% of the average salary in Australia is all it takes to kickstart a family business.
-Donate a small business kickstarter loan via our Meaningful Gift shop.
+One per cent of the average salary in Australia is all it takes to kickstart a family business.
+Donate a small business kickstarter loan via our Meaningful Gift shop

 Donations over $2 to CBM Australia are tax deductible.
-That means deducting 1% of the average salary in Australia not only helps us continue to improve the lives of those living with disabilities in the poorest countries on earth, but reduces your taxable income at the same time.
+That means deducting one per cent of the average salary in Australia not only helps us continue to improve the lives of those living with disabilities in the poorest countries on earth, but reduces your taxable income at the same time.

 In an initiative that began in the USA, GivingTuesday will take place on 1st December 2020, and encourages Australians to show their generosity, both on the day, and everyday.
 By making a donation, large or small, to CBM Australia this GivingTuesday, you’re helping us fight for an end to inequality that leaves hundreds of thousands of people with disabilities living in poverty all around the world.